Skip to content

 Background

 Shortly after 2:30 PM MDT on March 22, 2021, Ahmad Al Aliwi Al-Issa opened fire at the King Soopers grocery store at Table Mesa Drive and Broadway in south Boulder, killing 10 people including Boulder Police Officer Eric Talley.
 The store sits approximately 2 miles south of the University of Colorado Boulder's main campus and less than a mile from the Williams Village student housing complex.
 CU Boulder's first CU Alert did not go out until 3:28 PM MDT -- nearly an hour after the first shots were fired.
 By that point news of the shooting was widely circulating on social media, and many students reported panicking before any university communication arrived.
-Two follow-up CU Alerts went out at 5:27 PM (relaying a Boulder Police shelter order for 17th & Grove) and 5:38 PM (canceling classes scheduled to begin at 5:30 PM or later).
+Three follow-up CU Alerts went out at 5:27 PM MDT (relaying a Boulder Police shelter order for 17th & Grove), 5:38 PM MDT (canceling classes scheduled to begin at 5:30 PM MDT or later), and 7:18 PM MDT (the all-clear).
 Suspect Al-Issa was later sentenced to life without parole after a 2024 jury trial.
 The roughly 60-minute delay between the first shots and the first CU Alert was widely criticized by students and was a focus of internal review at CU.
+The King Soopers store sits outside CU Boulder's own Clery-reportable campus geography, and the first alert issued no lockdown or shelter directive for CU facilities; the notification functioned as a community-safety notice for a nearby off-campus threat -- with proximity to the Williams Village student-housing complex as the practical rationale -- rather than a notification of a threat occurring on campus property, raising a maintainer-level question of whether a formal 34 CFR 668.46(g) emergency-notification duty strictly attached versus CU choosing to issue one as a matter of practice.

 Analysis